Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: The mass constrained functional

 \section{The mass constrained functional}

-As it is usually the case, the strategy of the proof for the Gamma-limit in the unconstrained case are stable enough to be used for the mass constrained functional, with minor changes.
+As it is usually the case, the strategy of the proof for the Gamma-limit in the unconstrained case is stable enough to be used for the mass constrained functional, with minor changes.
 The liminf inequality follows from exactly the same proof.
 What needs to be checked is that, in the construction of the recovery sequence, it is possible to adjust the mass of the sets constructed in the proof of Proposition \ref{prop:limsup}.
-There are some standard ways to do that, that can be found in the paper by Fonseca and Tartar (see \cite{FonsecaTartar}), in the paper by Baldo (see \cite[Lemma 3.3]{baldo}, although the argument there is not correct), and in the paper by Ishige (see \cite{Ishige}).
-Unfortunately, such strategies use the assumption that the regularity of the potential $W$, that we do not require in here.
-Luckily, there is another way to do it, that does not require such assumption.
-We report here for the reader's convenience (since we did not find any published source to refer to).
+There are some standard ways to do that, which can be found in the paper by Fonseca and Tartar (see \cite{FonsecaTartar}), and in the paper by Ishige (see \cite{Ishige}, see also \cite{baldo}).
+However, such strategies are heavily based on the assumption that potential $W$ enjoys regularity that we do not require in this paper.
+Here, we use a different argument that does not require such assumption.

-\begin{lemma} Fix $m>0$.
+\begin{lemma} Fix $m\in(0,|\Omega|)$.
 Let $u\in BV(\Omega;\{a,b\})$ with $|\{u=a\}|=m$.
-Then, there exists a sequence $\{u_n\}_n\subset W^{1,2}(\Omega;\R^M)$ with $u_n\to u$ strongly in $L^2(\Omega;\R^M)$ such that
+Then, there exists a sequence $\{u_n\}_n\subset W^{1,2}(\Omega;\R^M)$ with $u_n\to u$ strongly in $L^1(\o;\R^M)$ such that